 The interactive version of the CITIZEN SCIENCE TOOKIT FOR TEACHERS is under construction.
-Meanwhile you can download the provisional pdfs versions of:

 The concepts and contents of this Citizen Science Toolkit for Teachers originate from the face-to-face work performed in the frame of STEMForYouth.